DNWMNCR/JavaForSmallTeams/specifics/100_know_how_to_implement_hashcode_and_equals.md

 Having to think about maintaining the equals contract in a class hierarchy is painful and you shouldn't need to put yourself, or your team, through this for normal server-side coding tasks.

-In the majority of cases if you think it makes sense for your class to implement `hashCode` and `equals` we strongly suggest you make your class final so hierarchies do not need to be considered.
+In the majority of cases, if you think it makes sense for your class to implement `hashCode` and `equals`, we strongly suggest you make your class final so hierarchies do not need to be considered.

-If you believe you have a case where it makes sense for subclasses to be treated as equivalent to their parent use `instanceof`, but ensure that the parent equals method is made final.
+If you believe you have a case where it makes sense for subclasses to be treated as equivalent to their parent, use `instanceof` but ensure that the parent equals method is made final.

 Avoid relationships that are more complex than this.